Dinesh Subasinghe: Passion plays and other religious music

-Subasinghe has composed music for 16 Sri Lankan Passion plays since 1999.
+Subasinghe has composed music for Sri Lankan Passion plays.
 His music for these plays combines a variety of styles and genres, including Gregorian chant, western classical music, Portuguese music, and Sri Lankan folk music.
 In 2000, Sri Lanka's Catholic Media Unit and Tower Hall Theater Foundation organised a passion play cultural programme at Negombo, where they assembled all the traditional passion play drama teams from all parts of the country.
 Subasinghe was appointed music director for the programme.

 In 1999, 2000, and 2001, Sri Lankan dramatist, Peter Wellambage, Subasinghe and composer Jayantha Modarage, participated in the production of a modern Sri Lankan passion play, Kurusiya Matha Miyadunemi, performed in the Katuwapitiya and Bolawalana villages in Negombo.
 Subasinghe created the music for the passion play Aho mage senageni performed in 2003 and 2007 in Helpe, Katana near Negombo.
 It was directed by Alexius Fernando and used the traditional Oberammergau Passion Play costumes for the first time in a Sri Lankan passion play.
 He has since continued his involvement with the Aho mage senageni project.

 In 2008, Subasinghe composed music for an audio remake of the 1970s Katu Otunna stage drama audio CD and Duwa historic passion play which is based on the story of Jesus and was directed by Clement Fernadao.
 In 2012, 18 Sri Lankan cinema and television stars participated in the passion play Sri Kurusawalokanaya Thambakanda, which was produced by Pream Fernanado and directed by Peter Wellambage with music by Subasinghe.
 Jeewan Kumaranatunga played the role of Jesus.
 In 2013, Subasinghe composed music for the passion play in St Anthony's Church in Dalupotha, Negombo.

 Subasinghe composed the music for the 2013 television film based on the life of Jesus, Jesu Christu Yuga Peraliya, produced by Prem Fernando.
 He also served as assistant director and script editor, and played the role of Herod Antipas.
 Jewan Kumarathunga played the role of Jesus while Ravindra Randeniya played Pontius Pilate.
 More than 25 Sri Lankan cinema and television stars participated.